grzegorzorlowski/word-repeater/.ai/list-flashcards-endpoint-implementation-plan.md

    - Test edge cases (empty results, invalid parameters, large page numbers).

 ## 10. Notes
-- **Default Behavior**: By default, only active (non-deleted) flashcards are returned.
+- **Soft-Deleted Exclusion**: Soft-deleted flashcards (deleted_at IS NOT NULL) are ALWAYS excluded from all queries.
+There is no way to retrieve deleted flashcards through this endpoint.
-- **Source Filtering**: The source filter checks the `metadata.source` field which should be set to "ai_generated" for AI flashcards and "manual" for manual ones.
+- **Source Filtering**: The source filter checks the `source` column which is set to "ai_generated" for AI flashcards and "manual" for manual ones.
-- **Soft Deletes**: Deleted flashcards have a non-null `deleted_at` timestamp and are excluded by default unless status="deleted" is specified.
+- **Status Filtering**: The status filter checks the `status` column ("active" or "pending").
+If not provided, returns all flashcards regardless of status.
+- **Independent Filters**: Source and status filters are independent and optional.
+Each only restricts results when explicitly provided.
+- **Default Behavior**: Without any filters, returns ALL non-deleted flashcards (both active and pending, both AI-generated and manual).